Training-Free Uncertainty Estimation for Dense Regression: Sensitivity as a Surrogate: Tolerability on SRresnet and FCRN

 \figref{fig:correlation_srresnet_error_figure} shows the perturbation on the SRresnet model, and \figref{appendix:correlation_depth_figure} shows the perturbation on the FCRN model for depth estimation.
-The correlation for different amount of perturbations (noise or dropout) in different locations, and the corresponding predictive performance (evaluated as $L_1$ loss) \emph{after perturbations}.
-For SRresnet mode, We find that for both MC-dropout and infer-dropout, adding perturbation in intermediate layers are usually the optimal choices for uncertainty estimation.
+We plot the correlation between different amount of perturbations (noise or dropout) in different locations and the corresponding predictive performance (evaluated as $L_1$ loss) \emph{after perturbations}.
+For SRresnet model, We find that for both MC-dropout and infer-dropout, adding perturbation in intermediate layers is usually the optimal choice for uncertainty estimation.
 For infer-noise, locations do not have similar effect; one can therefore further tune the noise strength $\sigma$ to achieve higher correlation.
-For FCRN model, using infer-dropout or infer-noise, intermediate layers are also usually the optimal choices for uncertainty estimation.
-The results are consistent with the results of SRGAN model.
+For FCRN model, when infer-dropout or infer-noise is applied, intermediate layers are also usually the optimal choices for uncertainty estimation.
+The results are consistent with that of SRGAN model.